EDUCBA

 2. Regression Decision Tree

 How we solve a regression problem using a decision tree.
 Well, the basic concept is the same as the decision tree classifier.
 We recursively split the data using a binary tree until we are left with pure leaf nodes.
-There are just two differences, how we define impurity and how we make a prediction.
+There are two differences: how we define impurity and make a prediction.

 Regression Decision Tree